matejc/cgisysinfo/README.md

 Get system info of remote computer through ssl and basic auth.
 Uses nginx and fcgiwrap.

-This is one day long proof of concept relaxing project. :)
+This is one.. khm.. two day long proof of concept relaxing project. :)

 Requirements